 This uber-healthy fast-casual spot with happy hippy vibes has finally made their way to Boulder.
-From the brains behind True Food Kitchen, Flower Child focuses on fresh, making every last deliciously healthy bite from scratch.
+From the brains behind True Food Kitchen, Flower Child focuses on freshness, making every last deliciously healthy bite from scratch.
 They’re all about the plants, and there are loads of clearly-marked vegan and vegetarian options throughout the menu.
-Get ready to find your happy place at 2580 Arapahoe Ave.
+Get ready to find your happy place on Arapahoe Ave.

-The kitchen at Shine is completely gluten- and GMO-free.
+The kitchen at Shine (located in Village Boulder Shopping Center) is completely gluten- and GMO-free.
 Their kitchen works wonders, too: vegan and vegetarian items are numerous and delicious.
-Shine is committed to sourcing sustainable and local ingredients from the Front Range and its kitchen scraps are even composted to feed the soil and the animals at several of Boulder’s local farms.
+Shine is committed to sourcing sustainable and local ingredients from the Front Range, and its kitchen scraps are even composted to feed the soil and the animals at local Boulder farms.
 Take it from us, start with the Probiotic Slaw Sampler or local mushroom bisque with cashew cream.
 Meanwhile, the coconut curry—with sprouted quinoa, seasonal vegetables, and house-cultured carrots—is a favorite of meat-eaters and veg-heads alike.
-Check out their spot on Canyon Blvd!

 It’s no secret that Whole Foods has a legit healthy prepared foods area.
 The salad bar, coffee bar, juice bar — we could hang out there all day.
 Even more reason for veggie-lovers to visit?
 The Beyond Burger Bar—a whole kiosk dedicated to meatless burgers.
 Beyond Burgers have earned quite the following for their GMO- and soy-free pea-based patties that taste pretty darn close the the real thing.
 Stack ’em up how you like, and you can even grab one on a Kim & Jake’s gluten-free bun!